armume/Strategic-Sales-Intelligence/README.md

 The West and East regions generate higher sales but also higher volatility.

 6. Where are the sales outliers and why do they occur?
+Outliers in sales vary depending on the detection method, revealing different patterns of behavior among categories.
+These values represent different revenue dynamics; in furniture, they suggest occasional bulk or high-end purchases, and in technology, they represent high-priced items and strategic customers.

 7. What strategic recommendations can be made?
   -Diversify revenue away from consumer dependency.